Dierbergs Markets: Development of Crestwood Plaza

 In January 2022, Dierbergs purchased the western half of the former Crestwood Plaza mall site in south St. Louis County.
-The company plans to build a 70,000 square foot store, along with an additional 30,000 square feet of restaurants and retail on multiple outlots, an open-space plaza, and green space.
-It will develop the new shopping center concurrently with McBride Homes, which is building a subdivision on the eastern half of the site.
+The company built a 70,000 square foot store, along with an additional 30,000 square feet of restaurants and retail on multiple out lots, an open-space plaza, and green space.
+It is developing the new shopping center concurrently with McBride Homes, which is building a subdivision on the eastern half of the site.
 In April 2022, the St. Louis County NAACP filed a lawsuit against the city of Crestwood, challenging the legality of tax-increment financing for the retail development and the need to subsidize a new grocery store in Crestwood.
 In the lawsuit, the NAACP argues that Dierbergs already has 12 stores within 10 miles of Crestwood's two ZIP codes, but only has three stores in Ferguson and Spanish Lake, areas that the USDA classifies as food deserts.
 In December 2022, the NAACP asked Dierbergs to decline the tax incentive and build its new Crestwood location without taxpayer dollars.
 The NAACP also requested that the company build additional stores in areas of St. Louis City and north St. Louis County that have little access to grocery stores.